gil-miranda/gil-miranda/README.md

 # :wave: Hi there, I'm Gil

+I am a `Data Aficionado` and a `Math Enthusiast`

+Right now I'm working @ Globo, outsourced by Storm Group as a `Junior Data Scientist`

-I am currently pursuing my bachelor of Applied Mathematics with Emphasis on Scientific Computing at [UFRJ](http://www.ufrj.br).<br>
+I am currently pursuing my bachelor of Applied Mathematics with Emphasis on Scientific Computing at [UFRJ](http://www.ufrj.br).<br> <br>

-I am an Analytics & Development Intern at Voltalia.
+My main focus of studies are the fields of computation, algorithms, statistics, optimization and of course, artificial neural networks and machine learning<br>

-I am interested in everything that connects Maths and Coding, but mostly on Machine Learning.
+I am interested in everything that connects Maths and Coding, but mostly on Machine Learning.<br>
-My undergraduate research concentrates on the field of Neural Networks and Hybrid Models, connecting Neural Networks to Differential Equations
+My undergraduate research concentrates on the field of Neural Networks and Hybrid Models, connecting Neural Networks to Differential Equations.<br>

+## Professional History

+- Full time Data Scientist at Globo/StormGroup.
+07/2021 to now
+- I worked as a Full Stack (React & Django) and Data Analyst Intern at Voltalia.
+03/2021 to 07/2021

+## Academic History

+### 🔭 I’m currently working on
+ - Scientific Machine Learning: Adding Machine Learning to Differential Equations - Undergraduate Research
+ - Artificial Neural Networks and the problem of learning periodic signals - Research group

+### ⚡ I've worked on
+ - Mathematical Methods on Geometric Mechanics - Undergraduate Research - https://github.com/mirandagil/geometric-mechanics
+ - An agent-based epidemics modelling on the city of Rio de Janeiro, being built with Python and Julia, to be published as a package - episiming

 ### 📫 How to reach me
 [![Email](https://img.shields.io/badge/gil@matematica.ufrj.br-White?style=for-the-badge&logo=gmail&color=BE0030&logoColor=white)](mailto:gil@matematica.ufrj.br) [![Linkedin](https://img.shields.io/badge/Linkedin-White?style=for-the-badge&logo=linkedin&color=BE0030&logoColor=white)](https://www.linkedin.com/in/gil-miranda-87a55370/) [![Kaggle](https://img.shields.io/badge/Kaggle-White?style=for-the-badge&logo=kaggle&color=BE0030&logoColor=white)](https://www.kaggle.com/mirandagil)